Xtra-Computing/thundersvm/docs/get-started.md

 ./thundersvm -s 3 -t 2 -g 3.8 -c 1000 abalone_scale svm.model
 ```
 The meaning of each option can be found in the [parameters](parameters.md) page.

+### Python Interface
+ThunderSVM provides python interface.
+Go to the python subdirectory and type python.
+Put your dataset file in dataset subdirectory.
+Here is an example to call ThunderSVM functions.